python/mypy/docs/source/error_codes.rst

   certain optional error codes, such as ``--disallow-untype-defs``, which enables the ``no-untyped-def`` error code.

-Here is how we ignore an error about an imported name mypy thinks is
+This example shows how to ignore an error about an imported name mypy thinks is undefined:
-undefined:

 .. code-block:: python